chhuang-one/sqxclib/doc/SqRow.md

 # SqRow

-SqRow is created by [SqTypeRow](SqTypeRow.md).
+Instance of SqRow is created by [SqTypeRow](SqTypeRow.md).
 If [SqTypeRow](SqTypeRow.md) don't know type of columns, all data type in SqRow is C string.

 ## Arrays in SqRow